NASA-DEVELOP/dnppy/docs/source/dev_pages/doc.rst

   :rtype: returns int

 Ensure you write descriptive docstrings for your functions, and comment well, which are things you should definitely be doing anyway right?
 It is worth noting that PyCharm, our recommended IDE, automatically provides tooltips to encourage the user to document to this standard as quickly and easily as possible.

+.. rubric:: A new module

+When adding a new module to dnppy, you should create a new ``.rst`` file in ``docs/source/modules`` with an "Examples" and a "Code Help" section in the same way the other modules of dnppy are set up.

 Checking the docs
 -----------------